Discover the best waterholes in the Blue Mountains, perfect for a peaceful swim surrounded by stunning natural scenery.

 2. Blue Pool

-Blue Pool is located very close to Jellybean Pool but usually doesn’t attract the large crowd numbers that Jellybean Pool does.
+Blue Pool is located close to Jellybean Pool but typically doesn’t draw the same large crowds.

-While it may not have a sandy area, there is enough space on the rocky areas to settle in for the day.
-And because the pool is so big, there is plenty of space to go for an actual swim.
+While it lacks a sandy area, there’s ample space on the surrounding rocky sections to settle in and enjoy the day.
+The pool itself is quite large, offering plenty of room for a proper swim.

-The walking trail to the pool from the car park is very short but is slightly more challenging than the stroll to Jellybean Pool, with a bit of mild rock scrambling to do as well.
-Once you see the pool, you will understand why it’s called Blue Pool.
-The water does indeed have this peculiar blue colour.
+The walk to Blue Pool from the car park is short but slightly more challenging than the stroll to Jellybean Pool, with some mild rock scrambling required.
+Once you arrive, you’ll see why it’s called Blue Pool, as the water has a striking blue hue that’s truly unique.

-As mentioned, Blue Pool is not too far away from Jellybean Pool.
-From Bruce Road in Glenbrook, once you’ve entered the National Park, continue driving on The Oaks Trail until you see a designated car park for Blue Pool.
+Blue Pool is not far from Jellybean Pool.
+After entering the National Park from Bruce Road in Glenbrook, continue driving along The Oaks Trail until you reach the designated car park for Blue Pool.

-You can park on either side of the road, and usually, there is enough space.
-Once you’ve parked your car, look out for the start of the signposted walking trail to the pool.
+There is usually plenty of parking available on either side of the road.
+Once you’ve parked, look for the signposted walking trail leading to the pool.

 Find the trailhead to Blue Pool on Google Maps.